aviart/gd-star-rating/readme.txt

   Import voting data from other rating plugins
 * Export:
   Export rating data and templates to CSV format
+* Security:
+  Access levels and rights used mainly for WPMU
 * Setup:
   Upgrade and setup options